 All of us need to understand the importance of branding.
 We are CEO’s of our own companies: Me Inc. To be in business today, our most important job is to be head marketer for the brand called you.
 Excellencenow.com Why is personal branding important?
 Whether we are aware, or not aware, everyone is a brand […]

 What is a headshot?
+What does the meaning of the word headshot?
 Bloggers filling content describe it as a picture of a person’s face, which isn’t accurate.
-The word headshot was initially used for portraits for casting in the movie industry printed in 8 by 10 format and then Real Estate Agent started to use portrait headshots for advertising with a lot of […]
+The word headshot was originally used to describe portraits for casting in the movie industry printed in 8″ by 10″ format in the 50’s, later in the 90’s […]

 Did you have a headshot session and received a proofing gallery, to choose a portrait for retouching?
 Consider that professional editing is an opportunity to make good portraits into great headshots, and not for becoming someone else.
 We will enhance the features you want – like eyes and emotional expression and reduce unwanted items.
 More important […]

-It is election time in Canada, if you are running a campaign with a check-list of impossible tasks.
+It is election time in Canada if you are running a campaign with a check-list of impossible tasks.
 Such as inspiring your foot soldiers (volunteers), raise funds and trust your campaign manager.
 Additionally, you may have to debate, delegate and most importantly inspire.
-Your portrait headshot will help you achieve these goals and more, so take […]
+Your political headshot will help you achieve these goals and more, so take […]

 205 - 970 Burrard Street, Vancouver, BC V6Z 2R4

 812A 16 Ave SW, Calgary, AB T2R 0S9

 Call - (587) 317-6663

 512 - 20 Bruyeres Mews, Toronto, ON M5V 0G8

 106-1600 Quadra St. Victoria BC V8W 2L4